 Summary of Balance Sheet Figures out of the Consolidated Statements

-31.3.2021 31.3.2020 31.12.2020
+30.6.2021 30.6.2020 31.12.2020

-Current assets 2,888 2,725 3,273
+Current assets 2,212 3,607 3,273

-Non-current assets 32,304 31,771 31,851
+Non-current assets 32,853 31,598 31,851

-Current liabilities 2,949 3,157 2,900
+Current liabilities 2,760 2,770 2,900

-Non-current liabilities 14,270 13,137 14,091
+Non-current liabilities 14,036 14,423 14,091

-Equity attributable to the Company's shareholders 17,939 18,162 18,101
+Equity attributable to the Company's shareholders 18,235 17,979 18,101

-Equity attributable to the Company's shareholders out of total assets (in %) 51% 53% 52%
+Equity attributable to the Company's shareholders out of total assets (in %) 52% 51% 52%

-Net debt to assets (in %) 26% 26% 26%
+Net debt to assets (in %) 27% 26% 26%

 The Group funds its business operations primarily out of its equity, cash and cash equivalents and by means of non-bank credit (mainly bonds and loans from institutional bodies), bank credit (short-term and long-term) and commercial paper.
 In April 2020, the Company issued bonds (Series E and F) by way of expanding such bond series.
 For further details, see Section 19.5 of Chapter A of the Periodic Report for 2020, which is included herein by reference.
+After the Report Period, the Company issued two new bond series (Series G and H).
+For further details, see Section 1.2.3.9 above.

-The Group's financial soundness, which is characterized by a low leverage ratio and considerable unencumbered assets, affords the Group available sources for the obtainment of financing on convenient terms.
-The Group's leverage ratio is low, compared to many of its major competitors.
-The Group's low leverage ratio, coupled with the Company's extensive initiatives in the real estate sector, provides flexibility also at times of crisis, which is illustrated by the Company's aforesaid last issue in April 2020, in the midst of the Covid-19 crisis.
+The Group's financial soundness, which is characterized by a low leverage ratio and considerable unencumbered assets, affords the Group available sources for the obtainment of financing on convenient terms.17 The Group's leverage ratio is low relative to its major competitors.
+The Group's low leverage ratio, coupled with the Company's extensive initiatives in the real estate sector, provides flexibility also at times of crisis, which is illustrated by the Company's aforesaid April 2020 issue, in the midst of the Covid-19 crisis, and by the issue of two new bond series of the Company, which was completed after the Report Period.

-&lt;sup>20 For further details, see Section 19 of Chapter A of the Periodic Report for 2020, which is included herein by way of reference.
+17 For further details, see Section 19 of Chapter A of the Periodic Report for 2020, which is included herein by way of reference.